 Technology, particularly device and computer apps, is a wiz-bang fabulous time saver to help you get your grad school life sorted and into maintenance mode.
 Plus, the entire campus is wired, which means you have access to your SWC email, and the world wide web, from any device while at school.

 Posted May 22nd, 2015 by & filed under Consciousness & Mindfulness.

 When I'm unhappy, it's often because I'm not getting what I want.
 What to do at a time like this?
 I might try identifying the needs behind my wants.
 Identifying my unmet needs can help me have more compassion for myself—but it doesn't shift me out of my self-enclosed, solipsistic state.
 It's easy to keep…

 Posted May 16th, 2015 by & filed under Consciousness & Mindfulness.

 I view my meditation practice as a process of surrendering to my "true self."
 (My true self is the same as your true self.)

 Surrendering to my true self is related to the practice of doing nothing.
 Doing nothing doesn't mean that my mind stops or my body stops; it means that my personality isn't…

-Posted May 13th, 2015 by & filed under Art Therapy at SWC, Counseling at SWC, Professional Training Certificates & NEI, Top News, SWC Blog.
+Posted May 13th, 2015 by & filed under Counseling at SWC, Art Therapy at SWC, Professional Training Certificates & NEI, SWC Blog.